rheia-framework/RHEIA/paper/paper.md

 # Acknowledgements

-The first author acknowledges the support of Fonds de la Recherche Scientifique - FNRS [35484777 FRIA-B2].
+The first author acknowledges the support from the Belgian federal Energy Transition Fund, project DRIVER.

 # References